How To Write A Rap Song That Your Friends Will Enjoy

 How many times even BEFORE that song came out had you heard people saying “You just gotta be humble” or “It’s all God’s plan”?

-The main concept of the chorus is ALREADY something they would say in everyday conversation, so people are drawn to it.
+Because the main concept of the chorus is ALREADY something they would say in everyday conversation, your homies (and probably other people) will naturally be drawn to it.

-In your case, think about the most common slang or jokes that you and your friends use and MAKE THAT the title or main concept of the song.
+In your case, think about the most common slang or jokes that you and your friends use and MAKE THAT the title of the song.

 If you are from a particular city or country where they have a unique slang word, consider making the song about that.